Mobile App · Stamford

 • Content is organized by fund, entity and capital account the way your firm operates

-• Shares identity and data with your CRM, helpdesk software and business intelligence dashboards instead of forking it
+• Shares identity and data with your CRM, helpdesk software and business intelligence (BI) dashboards instead of forking it

 The trade-offs